nuvla/documentation/docs/nuvlabox/nuvlabox-engine/usb-installation.md

     **IMPORTANT:** make your your USB stick's filesystem is formatted as one of the following: _vfat, ext2, ext3, ext4, hfsplus_ or _ntfs_.

- 5. get you USB stick, and plug it into your edge device.
+ 5. plug your USB stick into your edge device.

  6. the NuvlaBox Auto-installer plugin that is installed in your device's OS will automatically be triggered by the USB stick, and kickstart the installation of the NuvlaBox Engine.
 At this stage, all you need to do is wait...

      It shouldn't take more than a few seconds for the process to start.
-Depending on your hardware, you might be able to get some external feedback, to let you know on the installation progress.
+Depending on your hardware, you might be able to get some external feedback on the progress of the installation.
 This feedback signal works for the following machine types:
       - `raspberrypi`:
         - **CONSTANT GREEN LED** for 10 sec.
 This means the NuvlaBox Engine installation process has **started** and you can safely remove your USB stick